-In FY2020, the Group had a water consumption intensity of 5.5 m per square metre of factory floor area.
+In FY2022, the total water consumption for the Group amounted to 220 m and the Group had a water consumption intensity of 16 litres per square metre of factory floor area.
+There was a decrease of 4% in water consumption as compared to FY2021 mainly due to decrease of production in FY2022 which used lesser water consumption for production.
 Where possible, the Group already has procedures in place to reduce water usage in our production lines.
 Our employees are also reminded of the importance to save water in their daily activities.